athiwatp/spike-dashboard-nuxt-vuetify/README.md

 > Webservice Admin Panel, made with Nuxt.js + Vuetify.js

 # Step 1 - Architecture
- Exploring Nuxt.js + Vuetify.js, try to build a MVC architecture.
+_Exploring Nuxt.js + Vuetify.js, try to build a MVC architecture._

-# Step 2 - Middleware
- Exploring Middleware functionalities.
+ * Using Pages as Views
+ * Using Modules as Controllers (Vuex Modules)
+ * Using Middleware as Model (& plugins)

-# Step 3 - Test
+# Step 2 - Test
- Using unit tests to design functionalites.
+_Using unit tests to design functionalites._

+# Step 3 - Modules
+_Modules should give basic page functionalities & model comunication_

+# Step 4 - Middleware
+_Exploring Middleware functionalities._

-# Step 4 - Views
+# Step 5 - Views
- Design fullyfeatured pages for a Admin Panel.
+_Design fullyfeatured pages for a Admin Panel._

-# Step 5 - Authorization
+# Step 6 - Authorization
- Using authorirazion to limitate user access.
+_Using authorirazion to limitate user access._

 ## Build Setup